 Review of Weight Conversion Factors for Tires

-The Authority is reviewing the existing Registry Procedure that outlines the weight conversion factors for tires.
+The Authority has reviewed and consulted on the existing Registry Procedure that outlines the weight conversion factors for tires.
 The procedure addresses the term “calculated weight” in the Tires Regulation and how it is determined, in relation to both new tire supply data and the collection and management of used tires.

 The weight conversion factors outlined in the procedure are based on the 18 category model established by Ontario Tire Stewardship (OTS) to allow producers to use their previously submitted tire supply data.
 Service providers (collectors, haulers, processors and retreaders) will also use weight conversion factors to determine the weight of used tires when they do not know the actual weight, and a weight conversion is permitted, as part of their annual reporting requirements, beginning in 2020.

-Since OTS’s used tire program ended on December 31, 2018, along with the fact that the current conversion factors do not account for tires that were previously exempt, it is necessary to review the approach to determining calculated weight at this time.
-The Authority has posted a discussion paper further explaining the procedure and why a review is needed.
+Since OTS’s used tire program ended on December 31, 2018, along with the fact that the current conversion factors do not account for tires that were previously exempt, it was necessary to review the approach to determining calculated weight at this time.
+The Authority has posted a discussion paper further explaining the procedure and why a review was needed.

-The Authority hosted two consultation webinars to walk through the procedure and discuss whether there is a need to change it and the options for changing it.
-You can provide additional feedback to firstname.lastname@example.org by June 25.
+The Authority hosted two webinars to walk through the procedure and discuss whether there is a need to change it and the options for changing it.
 The results of the consultations will be used to determine how calculated weight will be established for tire supply data and any resulting changes will be reflected in an updated registry procedure.
 The updated procedure will be posted to this page when finalized.